 Like Vegas, the casinos on Cotai are stretched along a single street called Estrada do Istmo, with glittering skyscrapers parked on either side.
-The strip gained its name from the Island of Cotai where it sits and stretches from the newly unveiled Studio City in the south to the City of Dreams and The Countdown Hotel (formerly the Hard Rock Hotel in the north.
+The strip gained its name from the Island of Cotai, where it sits.
+It stretches from Studio City in the south to the City of Dreams and The Countdown Hotel (formerly the Hard Rock Hotel) in the north.

-The best casinos on the Cotai Strip
+The Best Casinos on the Cotai Strip

-Unlike in downtown Macau, all of the casinos and hotels here are mega resorts.
+Unlike in downtown Macau, all of the casinos and hotels here are mega-resorts.
 The flagship casino resort on the Cotai Strip is the Venetian.
-This gargantuan casino is the biggest in the world and includes not only an endless parade of blackjack tables, roulette wheels and slots but a 3000 room hotel and Macau’s biggest shopping mall.
+This gargantuan casino is the biggest in the world.
+It includes not only an endless parade of blackjack tables, roulette wheels, and slots but a 3,000-room hotel plus Macau’s biggest shopping mall.
 There are also a number of shows, and the Venetian is host to many of Macau’s biggest events—from tennis opens to rock star concerts.
 Naturally, you can take a gondola ride around its canals as well.

-Hotels and shopping on the Cotai Strip
+Hotels and Shopping on the Cotai Strip

-Cotai Strip restaurants
+Cotai Strip Restaurants

 There is some good gourmet food on offer, and several highly regarded restaurants have opened in all three of the major casinos.
-Some names worth highlighting include the oysters and stellar wine at the Tasting Room in the City of Dreams.
-It's one of the few Macau restaurants to bag itself a pair Michelin star.
+Some names worth highlighting include the oysters and stellar wine at The Tasting Room in the City of Dreams.
+It's one of the few Macau restaurants to earn a pair of Michelin stars.
 While Jade Dragon inside the same hotel has also caught the Michelin man's eye thanks to its updated versions of tasty Dim Sum.